mprather1/pw_php/readme.md

 ### Usage

-Note: All examples use httpie.
-Results may differ using curl or postman.
+Note: All examples use curl.
+Results may differ using postman or httpie.

 ### PHP